-3D numerical Monte-Carlo simulation is a convenient approach to model the light field under spatially heterogeneous sea surface (Mobley_ocean_optics_book, Petrich 2012, Katlein 2014, Katlein 2016).
-They are simple to understand, versatile, and incident light, inherent optical properties (IOPs) and geometry can be easily changed.
-In this study, we used SimulO, a 3D Monte-Carlo software that simulates the propagation of light in e.g. optical instruments or in oceanic waters (Leymarie 2010).
-Our objective was to simulate the propagation of sunlight underneath heterogeneous ice-covered ocean.
+3D numerical Monte Carlo simulation is a convenient approach for modelling the light field under spatially heterogeneous sea surfaces (Mobley_ocean_optics_book, Petrich 2012, Katlein 2014, Katlein 2016).
+They are simple to understand and versatile, and incident light, inherent optical properties (IOPs) and geometry can be easily changed.
+In this study, we used SimulO, a 3D Monte Carlo software program that simulates the propagation of light in optical instruments or in ocean waters (Leymarie 2010).
+Our objective was to simulate the propagation of sunlight underneath heterogeneous ice-covered ocean waters.
 Simulations were performed in an idealized ocean described by a cylinder of 120 m radius and 150 m depth (Fig. 1).
 The water IOPs were selected to reflect pre-bloom conditions in the green/blue spectral region (a = b = 0.05 m-1) .
-These typical averaged values were measured during the GreenEdge 2016 campaign using an in situ spectrophotometer (ACS, Sea-Bird Scientific) and represent the contribution of both pure water and water’s constituents.
+These typical averaged values were measured during the GreenEdge 2016 campaign using an in situ spectrophotometer (ac-s from Sea-Bird Scientific) and represent the contribution of both pure water and the water’s constituents.
 The scattering phase function was described by a Fournier-Forand analytic form with a 3% backscatter fraction (Fournier 1994, Mobley 2002).
 The inclusion of a 3D sea ice layer at the upper boundary of the ocean would require extensive computing power because of the high scattering properties of sea ice.
-Instead, sea ice was incorporated at the upper boundary of the ocean using a 2D light-emitting surface of 100 m radius.
+Instead, sea ice was incorporated at the upper boundary of the ocean using a 2D light-emitting surface with a radius of 100 m.
 The angular and amplitude distribution of the light field emitted by the surface was chosen to mimic observed field data (Girard 2018).
-SimulO does not allow to use arbitrary angular distribution for photons emitting surface.
-To overcome this problem, two Lambertian sources of 90 and 60 degrees were summed up in order to reproduce observed under-ice light field (Fig. 2).
-The first source is a regular Lambertian emitting surface while the second is a Lambertian emitting surface but restricted to an emission within 60 degrees of zenith angle.
-A 5 m radius melt pond was set-up at the center of the emitting surface (Fig. 1).
-The melt pond has the same emitting angular distribution as surrounding ice.
-Its intensity is four times higher compared to the surrounding ice which corresponds to typical conditions found in the Arctic during summer (Perovich 2016).
+SimulO does not allow the use of arbitrary angular distribution for photon-emitting surfaces.
+To overcome this problem, two Lambertian sources of 90 and 60 degrees were summed up in order to reproduce an observed under-ice light field (Fig. 2).
+The first source was a regular Lambertian emitting surface while the second was a Lambertian emitting surface but restricted to an emission within 60 degrees of the zenith angle.
+A 5-m-radius melt pond was set up at the centre of the emitting surface (Fig. 1).
+The melt pond had the same emitting angular distribution as the surrounding ice.
+Its intensity was four times higher than the surrounding ice, which corresponds to typical conditions found in the Arctic during summer (Perovich 2016).

-Given our interest in surface light profiles, 2D horizontal software detectors were placed vertically every 0.5 m, up to 25 m depth.
-Detectors include 1-m2 pixels measuring downward irradiance and upward radiance (5 degrees half angle).
-In order to avoid the effect of the boundary (i.e. absorption by the side of the cylinder used to simulate the water column), data outside a radius of 50 meters were not used (see the green box in Fig. 1).
+Given our interest in surface light profiles, 2D horizontal software detectors were placed vertically every 0.5 m, up to a depth of 25 m.
+Detectors include 1-m2 pixels measuring downward irradiance and upward radiance (5-degree half angle).
+In order to avoid the effect of the boundary (i.e. absorption by the side of the cylinder used to simulate the water column), data outside a radius of 50 m were not used (see the green box in Fig. 1).
 A total number of 7.14 × 1010 photons were simulated to obtain a sufficient number of upwelling photons.
-The simulation took approximately 6000 hours distributed over 2000 CPU cores.
-Since the geometry is symmetrical azimuthally, irradiance and radiance were averaged over the azimuth in order to raise the signal to noise ratio.
+The simulation took approximately 6,000 hours distributed over 2,000 CPU cores.
+Since the geometry was symmetrical azimuthally, irradiance and radiance were averaged over the azimuth in order to raise the signal-to-noise ratio.
 Due to the low scattering coefficients used to reproduce in situ conditions observed during the sampling campaign, radiance profiles were noisy because only a small number of upward photons could be captured.
 To address this issue, radiance profiles were smoothed using a Gaussian fit (Supplementary Fig. 2).

 Estimation of reference and local light profiles